SeriousGuy888/HatapediaSvelte/src/content/articles/The Voices.md

 Remy was extremely disturbed by these occurences, believing them to be caused by some sort of incorporeal beings, such as ghosts.
 In order to prevent this from happening again in the future, Remy decided to put up a Ghostbusters poster up on his wall.
 This *may* have been effective, as the netherrack incident appears not to have recurred since.

 As [[Toby]] was one of the only other people online at the time, many Remyans believe that this was actually Toby's doing while he was being possessed by the Voices.

+### Wheat Shrine Misprints

+Some people, especially residents of [[No]], use the Voices to explain the mysterious workings of the [[Wheat Sacrifice Shrine]].
+Citing the unexplained ability of the shrine, when given the name of a character to revive, to return [[Misprint|misprints]] — characters that have never existed in HATA — when the name is misspelled or mispronounced, subscribers to this theory say that misprints are actually puppets or manifestations of the Voices placed in the body of a villager.
+Some say that the Voices operate the Wheat Sacrifice Shrine as a way to sneak agents of chaos into the physical world while masquerading as normal characters and hiding in plain sight.

 # Influence